|Authors: ||S. Dabirian, C.A. Miles|

 Whole article as Abstract

-Grafting vegetable plants onto specific rootstocks which are resistant to soilborne diseases is a unique horticultural technology attracting interest among intensive vegetable crop producers as well as organic growers in many parts of the world.
+Grafting vegetable plants onto specific rootstocks that are resistant to soilborne diseases is a unique horticultural technology attracting interest among intensive vegetable crop producers as well as organic growers in many parts of the world.

-A 9-day healing regimen was found to be successful for watermelon in western Washington conditions and had 90% survival for grafted watermelon transplants.
+Also included is a 9-day healing regimen which is appropriate for watermelon in western Washington conditions and has 90% survival for grafted watermelon transplants.

-Our current research studies are investigating how to further optimize the success rate for grafting watermelon transplants, such as applying antitranspirants to reduce water loss and utilizing the splice grafting method to eliminate rootstock regrowth.
+Our future goal is to conduct more research to further optimize the success rate for grafting watermelon transplants, such as applying antitranspirants to reduce water loss and utilizing the splice grafting method to eliminate rootstock regrowth.

-Additionally we are testing grafted plants to control verticillium wilt caused by Verticillium dahliae in Washington.
+Additionally, we will test grafted plants to control Verticillium wilt caused by Verticillium dahliae in Washington.

 Download Adobe Acrobat Reader (free software to read PDF files)